l2beat/native-rollups/src/l1_anchoring.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
 ## Overview
 To allow messaging from L1 to L2, a rollup needs to be able to obtain some information from the L1 chain, with the most general information being an L1 block hash.
+The process of placing a "cross-chain validity reference" is tipically called "anchoring".
 In practice, projects relay from L1 various types of information depending on their specific needs.

 ## Current approaches